 This morning we arrive into Qufu, birthplace of Confucius and home to the remarkable Confucius Temple.
 With 466 rooms and over a kilometre long, the complex was built and dedicated to the Kong clan, descendants of the great sage, who lived here continuously for more than 2,500 years, spanning 77 generations.
 Today we explore the mansion and temple before taking a rickshaw ride around the city wall with a visit to the eerie Confucius forest.
 The forest is studded with tombs and graves of Kong family members dating back some centuries.
 This evening we take a stroll through the colourful night market.

 Overnight: Qufu | Breakfast

 Qufu – Bu Yang village - Mt Tai Shan – Jinan.
 This morning we take a short drive to Bu Yang Village.
 In this traditional village the principles of Communism, communal work and land ownership are somewhat still in place.
 Here's we'll enjoy a light lunch at Mr Peng’s (one of the party officials) home.
 Seated around the family’s low to the ground lazy Susan, Mrs Peng serves up local dishes and copious bottles of beer.
 This is a real taste of village life!
-A short stroll leads us to the village prep-school (our Change 4 Children project), where we'll visit the classroom to meet the children who will all be vying for our attention.
+A short stroll leads us to the village prep-school, where we'll visit the classroom to meet the children who will all be vying for our attention.